Rubicker/evantian.me/src/pages/react-source-code/index.md

   React.createElement('p', {className: 'text'}, 'hello world')
   ```

 So now we have a basic understanding of React APIs, let's get back to the original topic: `React.createElement`.
-If you have a sharp eye, you probably notice that the `createElement` exported by [_**/packages/react/src/React.js**_](https://sourcegraph.com/github.com/facebook/react/-/blob/packages/react/src/React.js?utm_source=share#L63:33) can be different depending on the environment variables:
+If you have a sharp eye, you probably noticed that the `createElement` exported by [_**packages/react/src/React.js**_](https://sourcegraph.com/github.com/facebook/react/-/blob/packages/react/src/React.js?utm_source=share#L63:33) can be different depending on the environment variables:

 ```js
 const createElement = __DEV__